Argentines vote in midterm trial by fire for President Fernandez

 The Peronist coalition of left-leaning President Alberto Fernandez faces a trial by fire as it looks to reverse a crushing defeat in a September primary ballot, that if repeated could hobble the ruling party in the next two years.

-Most pollsters expect a damaging defeat after the government took a popularity hit from COVID-19 lockdowns, spiraling inflation and a currency that is hitting record lows against the U.S. dollar despite strict capital controls.
+Most pollsters expect a damaging defeat for the government whose popularity has suffered due to COVID-19 lockdowns, spiraling inflation and a currency that is hitting record lows against the U.S. dollar despite strict capital controls.

 "I am supporting any other party that has a chance to bolster the opposition," said Nicolás Corzo, a 40-year-old financial sector worker in Buenos Aires.